Ly1e-C/exams-and-certifications/README.md

 # exams-and-certifications
-This folders contains exam results and finance related certifications I have earned.
+This folder contains exam results and finance related certificates I have earned.